tomtourwe/tomtourwe.github.io/_posts/2025-12-27-working-with-an-AI-partner.md

 ### 2. Ensure the right technical expertise on both sides.
 A strong AI partner involves people with solid technical backgrounds, such as formal education in computer science or applied AI.
 At the same time, you should have concrete plans to hire or develop similar expertise internally.
 This signals a long-term commitment to using AI and reduces the risk of becoming permanently dependent on the external partner.

 This level of expertise is important because AI projects are inherently exploratory.
 It is rarely clear upfront which models, approaches, or data representations will work best.
-A Team needs to experiment, compare alternatives, and adapt as new insights emerge.
+A team needs to experiment, compare alternatives, and adapt as new insights emerge.
 Doing this effectively requires people who understand the underlying methods, not just how to use tools.

 That understanding also becomes critical when things do not work as expected — which is common in innovative projects.
 Being able to use AI tools is not the same as understanding how they work.
 Diagnosing unexpected behavior, identifying root causes, and making meaningful improvements requires insight into how the models and methods behind the tools work.